ChristianEllehammer/dropbox-camera-uploads-media-processor/README.md

 This project provides a set of scripts to automatically process media files uploaded to your Dropbox Camera Uploads folder.
 It handles:
 - Converting HEIC photos to JPG
-- Optimizing JPG images (with configurable quality and no resizing by default)
+- Optimizing JPG images (with configurable quality and no resizing by default, using ImageOptim-CLI for best results)
 - Converting MOV videos to MP4
 - Organizing files into a structured folder system based on date